Gui-Yom/turbo-metrics/README.md

 - Utilities and foundational libraries for codec bitstream demuxing and statistics.
 - Kernels for colorspace conversion and linearization.

+---

 ## Goal

-The goal is to make things go fast by powering up the RTX 3060 in my laptop instead of burning my CPU.

-Best case is :
+This project started as me noticing my GPU usage at 0% while my CPU was overloaded while doing video processing.

+The strategy is to offload as much work as possible onto the GPU :

 1. Demux a video file on the CPU
 2. Decode the bitstream on hardware and keep the frame in CUDA memory